gdsc-nits-org/react-js-app/README.md

 - Prettier
 - Very Strict ESLint
 - Auto Lint and Pretty on commit using simple-git-hooks (compatible with Windows unlike husky)
-- Deploy preview on all PRs (creates an extra gh-pages branch)